 Are you curious about the type of data TikTok collects on you and how it uses it?
 Does it send that data to the Chinese Communist Party?
 Keep reading to find out!

-Summary: TikTok collects a massive amount of information about its users, including profile information, user content, technical information, location data, and more.
+Summary: TikTok collects a significant amount of information about its users, including profile information, user content, technical information, location data, and more.

 While there is no definitive proof that TikTok uses your camera to spy on you, the app does analyze and identify key elements in videos posted on the platform.

-This will prevent TikTok from using your camera.
+This will prevent TikTok from accessing your camera.

 Data Collected by TikTok on Its Users